Introduction to Music (3)

 Rock Music and Culture (3)

-World folk and ethnic music, including Asian, African, and European; musical instruments; methods of approach to diverse instrumental and vocal performance styles; lecture-demonstrations by visiting ethnic musicians.
+Introduction to the anthropology of music.
+World, folk, and ethnic musical styles and instruments; methods of approach to diverse instrumental and vocal performance styles; lecture-demonstrations by visiting musicians.

 The Age of Bach (3)